 - Child and Adult Care Food Program for Seniors (CACFP)

 - Commodity Supplemental Food Program for Seniors (CSFP)

 - The Emergency Food Assistance Program (TEFAP)

 - Congregate feeding programs

 - Food banks and food pantries

 Hunger Free Colorado works with older Coloradans to ensure that they have access to adequate, nutritious food.
-Our food assistance navigators help seniors determine eligibility for federal and charitable nutrition programs, answer questions about nutrition assistance programs, as well as assist with completing any needed applications or forms.
+Our food assistance navigators can provide one-on-one assistance to determine eligibility for federal and charitable nutrition programs, answer questions about nutrition assistance programs, as well as help complete any needed applications or forms.